What are Stress Fractures?

 - Poor nutrition – Nutritional deficiencies, particularly in vitamin D and calcium, have been linked to a reduction in bone density.
 Loss of bone density increases the risk for stress fractures, as the bones become weakened (4).

 - Poor shock absorption – A more rigid, higher-arched foot is less able to absorb shock and, as a result, will transfer more shock through the bones of the foot or up through the tibia (shin).
-This increase in shock transfer can increase the risk of stress fracture in the foot and lower leg (4).
+This increase in shock transfer can increase the risk of a stress fracture in the foot and lower leg (4).

 - Overpronation – Excessive pronation (collapse of the arch) can place an excessive amount of torsion on the tibia (shin bone).
 Repetitive torsion of the tibia can lead to stress fractures in this bone (4).